northpolesec/santa/docs/concepts/rules.md

 Pole Security) you might start with an allow rule for the Team ID to allow all applications from that publisher.
 However if you then need to prevent a specific cloud-storage application written by the same provider.
-You can then use a higher precedence signing ID rule to block that company's cloud storage product
+You can then use a higher precedence signing ID rule to block that company's cloud storage product.

 Using `santactl` this would look like the following: